active, directly-held investments with complementary risks and returns for less volatility

 Our investment philosophy and process

 Our central belief is that sustainable returns are the key to all long-term returns: it is consistent dividends, contractual bond interest payments and consensus earnings estimates, at least as our starting point, that are amongst the most sustainable sources of long-term return.
 We also value the sustainability of the companies we invest in, both in terms of the long-term stability of their business models, and also the management cultures which prioritise the interests of the broadest stakeholder community.
 This includes but is not limited to the increasingly important environmental, social and governance standards of the conduct of business (ESG, see our Sustainability section for more detail).
-Above all, we aim for the Fund to be sustainable as our investors’ savings strategy of choice and what they can stay committed to over the long-term, something they can stick with through all the ups and downs and wild swings of the world’s investment markets – something they can understand, reliable, a source of reassurance to stay the course.
+Above all, we aim for the Fund to be sustainable as our investors’ savings strategy of choice and what they can stay committed to over the long-term, something they can stick with through all the ups and downs and wild swings of the world’s investment markets – something they can understand and rely on, a source of reassurance to stay the course for the long haul.

 Our process is to invest predominantly in equities and bonds and other securities which can sometimes combine the attractive risk and return features of both.
 We call this ‘investing across the capital structure’.
-We have our own proprietary fundamental research and risk assessment process called PETRA where we are able to compare and combine the risk-adjusted return opportunities of individual securities across multiple asset classes.
-We use PETRA to identify a relatively concentrated selection of best ideas which are complimentary to each other and optimised for four different phases of the business cycle – Early, Middle, Late, End.
-At each phase, we seek to maximise the growth upside whilst seeking to protect against the potential downside.
+We have our own proprietary fundamental research and risk assessment process called PETRA where we are able to compare and combine the risk-adjusted return opportunities of individual securities across multiple asset classes, for equities as well as bonds for example.
+We use PETRA to identify a relatively concentrated selection of best ideas which are complimentary to each other and optimised for four different phases of the business cycle.
+At each phase, we seek to maximise the growth upside whilst seeking to protect against our best assessment of the potential downside.

 We look for company investments where we believe the management teams and product lines of businesses give us the confidence they will endure and evolve to meet the challenges of their sectors across the business cycle.
 These companies are likely product leaders regionally or globally, with technology or process advantage, pricing power or cost leadership, infrastructure or intellectual property that makes it difficult for other companies to compete effectively with them.